aveq-research/videoparser-ng/DEVELOPERS.md

 This program patches ffmpeg to add support for extracting additional bitstream properties, or codec-related information, from the bitstream.
 The program is structured as follows:

-- VideoParser is an API that provides a simple interface for extracting bitstream properties from a video file.
-It is implemented in `VideoParser.cpp` and `VideoParser.h`, using ffmpeg
+- `VideoParser` is an API that provides a simple interface for extracting bitstream properties from a video file.
+It is implemented as a basic frame-by-frame reader that itself is using ffmpeg standard API calls to read the video.
 - VideoParserCli is a command-line interface for VideoParser.
-It is implemented in `main.cpp`.
+It is implemented by using VideoParser API calls to extract the bitstream properties, and then printing them to the console in JSON format.
-- ffmpeg is patched in a separate branch, and it uses the `SharedFrameInfo` struct to store the bitstream properties.
-This is part of the `AVFrame` struct.
+- ffmpeg is cloned and has a separate branch checked out.

+To pass extra information from the ffmpeg part to the VideoParser part, we use the `SharedFrameInfo` struct to store the bitstream properties like QP values, motion vectors, etc. The definition is in `VideoParser/include/shared.h`, and it is included in ffmpeg as well.
+The shared info is part of the `AVFrame` struct, and is extracted from there using a helper function `av_frame_get_shared_frame_info`.

 ## Modifications Made